 The recommended method for determining in situ hydraulic conductivity uses a single ring infiltrometer under constant head.
-The single ring infiltrometer consists of a small plastic or metal ring that is driven 50 mm into the filter media.
+The single ring infiltrometer consists of a small plastic or metal ring that is driven 50 mm into the soil filter media.
 It is a constant head test that is conducted for two different pressure heads (50 mm and 150 mm).
 The head is kept constant during all the experiments by pouring water into the ring.
 The frequency of readings of the volume poured depends on the filter media, but typically varies from 30 seconds to 5 minutes.
 The experiment is stopped when the infiltration rate is considered steady (i.e., when the volume poured per time interval remains constant for at least 30 minutes).
-This method has been used extensively (eg. Reynolds and Elrick, 1990; Youngs et al., 1993).
+This method has been used extensively (e.g. Reynolds and Elrick, 1990; Youngs et al., 1993).

-Note: This method measures the hydraulic conductivity at the surface of the filter media.
+Note: This method measures the hydraulic conductivity at the surface of the soil filter media.
 In most cases, it is this top layer which controls the hydraulic conductivity of the system as a whole (i.e., the underlying drainage layer has a flow capacity several orders of magnitude higher than the filter media), as it is this layer where fine sediment will generally be deposited to form a "clogging layer".
-However this shallow test would not be appropriate for systems where the controlling layer is not the surface layer (eg. where migration of fine material down through the filter media has caused clogging within the media).
-In this case, a 'deep ring' method is required; for further information on this method, see Le Coustumer et al. (2008).
+However this shallow test would not be appropriate for systems where the controlling layer is not the surface layer (e.g. where migration of fine material down through the filter media has caused clogging within the media).
+In this case, a 'deep ring' method is required; for further information on this method, please consult FAWB's report "Hydraulic performance of biofilter systems for stormwater management: lessons from a field study", available at www.monash.edu.au/fawb/publications/index.html.